 Cryptocurrency entered the world as a revolutionary force, an alternative financial system designed to challenge government control and dismantle traditional banking.
-Yet in a striking paradox, some of the world’s most powerful state actors, including the governments of Dubai and Singapore, have morphed from skeptics into the industry's biggest supporters.
+Yet in a striking paradox, some of the world’s most powerful state actors have morphed from skeptics into the industry's biggest supporters.

 The Illusion of Decentralization